Alec Baldwin shooting: Script never called for gun to be fired | DW | 18.11.2021

 A new lawsuit has been filed: According to the "Rust" script supervisor, the screenplay didn't call for the actor to fire the shot that killed Halyna Hutchins.

-"Rust" script supervisor Mamie Mitchell, who was "the first to call 911" and was "standing close" to Halyna Hutchins when she was fatally shot by actor Alec Baldwin on-set in New Mexico last month, has now filed a lawsuit against him and the film's other producers.
+"Rust" script supervisor Mamie Mitchell, who was "the first to call 911" and was "standing close" to Halyna Hutchins when she was fatally shot by actor Alec Baldwin on-set in New Mexico last month, has filed a lawsuit against Baldwin and the film's other producers.

-"Mr Baldwin chose to play Russian roulette with a loaded gun without checking it and without having the armorer do so.
-His behavior and that of the producers … were intentional acts and/or omissions, without any just cause or excuse and with utter disregard of the consequences," states her complaint.
+"Mr. Baldwin chose to play Russian roulette with a loaded gun without checking it and without having the armorer do so.
+His behavior and that of the producers … were intentional acts and/or omissions, without any just cause or excuse and with utter disregard of the consequences," stated her complaint.

 A memorial to cinematographer Halyna Hutchinson who was fatally shot by actor Alec Baldwin on the set of 'Rust'